AntonDarashuk/faphouse-e2e-test/README.md

 #### ! important remark

-Something the home page is **displaying** section **'Hot videos for you' and not showing 'Best Videos'**.
-That is happening sometimes with git actions and sometimes is happening for me locally.
+Sometimes the home page is **displaying** section **'Hot videos for you' and not displaying 'Best Videos'**.
+That is happening with git actions and locally.
 It's reproducible manually.
 Probably some A/B test or some other logic is behind it.

 ### Where to see reports